gzhytar/spendsentinel/docs/blueprint.md

 # **App Name**: SpendSentinel

-## Tagline: “Pause · Notice · Choose.”
+## Tagline: "Pause · Notice · Choose."

 ## App purpose: Transform Your Relationship with Money Through Compassionate Self-Discovery.
 Understand the different parts of yourself that influence your financial decisions and learn to work with them, not against them